TIY-Durham/2015-FALL-FEE/18--Escape-from-the-Planet-of-the-APIs/README.md

 ![right side](https://github.com/TIY-Durham/2015-FALL-FEE/blob/master/17--Beneath-the-Planet-of-the-APIs/octocat--repositories--full.png)

-Create another new branch based on `release--0.0.2` called `feature--active-repository`.
+Create another new branch based on `release--0.0.2` called `feature--active-repo`.
 Then look at the Skitches you placed in your `/specs` folder Monday night.

 Now, build out the right section as if the user was on the active _Repository_ tab.